 Our platform to discover and optimize highly functional TCRs to intracellular antigens is called T-Rx (TCR-based prescription) and is designed to target any HLA and presented peptide or ligand.
 T-Rx is a proprietary de-novo mammalian TCR-display platform that uses direct functional selection from pooled library to obtain a high number of functional and specific leads.
 We are also able to leverage natural thymic selection by isolating TCRs from natural donors.
-Safety is ensured by using extensive proprietary off-target profiling.
 We have access to a large portfolio of proprietary phosphopeptide tumor targets (PTT) that can be utilized to generate neo-antigen-specific cell therapy products.
 PTT are phosphorylated peptides presented on tumor cells by MHC class I as a result of the inherent imbalance in kinase pathways in cancer cells.
 Normal cells do not have this imbalance and will not present the same PTTs as cancer cells.
 This allows the immune system (or an adoptive cell therapy) to recognize and eliminate PTT-presenting tumor cells.